 City Hall in the London Living Room

-Join us to get a bird's eye view of the city at City Hall.
+Join us to get a bird's eye view of the city from London's Living Room at City Hall.
 From such a height we will plan, design and build a future London skyline.
-Fun, free and drop-in anytime come build cycle routes, stadiums, green-zones, skateparks, school stations and much more!
+Come and build cycle routes, stadiums, green-zones, skateparks, school stations and much more!
+Fun, free and drop-in activity.
+For more information click here.

 17 September, 11am-4pm